-Computes and visualizes Receiver Operating Characteristic (ROC) curves for a list of predicted adjacency matrices compared against a binary ground truth network.
+Computes and visualizes Receiver Operating Characteristic (ROC) curves for predicted adjacency matrices stored in a SummarizedExperiment object, compared against a binary ground truth network.

 Arguments

-A list of square matrices representing predicted interactions.
-Each must share dimnames with
+A SummarizedExperiment object containing predicted adjacency matrices as assays.
+Each matrix must share dimnames with

 A square binary matrix indicating true interactions (1) in the upper triangle.
-Must match dims and names of each element of
+Must match dims and names of each assay in

 Character string.
 Title for the ROC plot.